geosolutions-it/mapstore-static-examples/static-map/README.md

 - ensure all the configuration path are initialized correctly.
 An example are the symbols for annotation and their location in the repository.

+- add a custom plugins definition and import only the plugins used by the app.
+This will reduce the size of final js bundle

+- use the alias `@mapstore/framework/` to have access to the components inside the folder `MapStore2/web/client/` of MapStore

+- use the alias `@js/` to have access to the components inside the js folder of the custom project

 ## Development

 - `npm install`